kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

 # Overview

+Users of the server-side garbage collection need to determine if the garbage collection is done.
+For example:
+* Currently `kubectl delete rc` blocks until all the pods are terminating.
+To convert to use server-side garbage collection, kubectl has to be able to determine if the garbage collection is done.
+* [#19701](https://github.com/kubernetes/kubernetes/issues/19701#issuecomment-236997077) is a use case where the user needs to wait for all service dependencies garbage collected and their names released, before she recreates the dependencies.

+We define the garbage collection as "done" when all the dependents are deleted from the key-value store, rather than merely in the terminating state.
+There are two reasons: *i)* for `Pod`s, the most usual garbage, only when they are deleted from the key-value store, we know kubelet has released their resources; *ii)* some users need to recreate objects with the same names, they need to wait for the old objects to be deleted from the key-value store.
+(This limitation is because we index objects by their names in the key-value store today.)

-Some users of the server-side garbage collection need to tell if the garbage collection is done ([example](https://github.com/kubernetes/kubernetes/issues/19701#issuecomment-236997077)).
-Synchronous Garbage Collection is a best-effort (see [unhandled cases](#unhandled-cases)) mechanism to enable such use cases: after the API server receives a deletion request of an owning object, the object keeps existing in the key-value store until all its dependents are deleted from the key-value store by the garbage collector.
+Synchronous Garbage Collection is a best-effort (see [unhandled cases](#unhandled-cases)) mechanism that allows user to determine if the garbage collection is done: after the API server receives a deletion request of an owning object, the object keeps existing in the key-value store until all its dependents are deleted from the key-value store by the garbage collector.

 Tracking issue: https://github.com/kubernetes/kubernetes/issues/29891